fancompute/angler/README.md

 ## Prerequisites

-For angler to work, you must have MKL installed on your device.
+For angler to work, you must have MKL installed.

 The best way to do this is through conda